sjeung/bids-specification/src/modality-specific-files/motion.md

 Such an events filename SHOULD include the `tracksys` key and looks like `sub-<label>[_ses-<label>]_task-<label>[_tracksys-<label>][_acq-<label>][_run-<index>]_events.tsv`.
 Event latencies can then be related to motion samples of multiple tracking systems also by using `acq_time` column entries in the `*_scans.tsv`.
 The same principle applies when the events file is saved alongside a simultaneously recorded non-motion data (for example EEG).
+If an `*_events.tsv` file is provided without the `tracksys` key, the latencies are interpreted to be aligned with the motion file with the earliest recording onset.

 ### Sidecar JSON (`*_motion.json`)